Ever wanted to know more about me or the origins of the blog? Here’s your chance to find out.

 Do you think you look like Alice?
 You don’t really think you are her, right?

 I don’t think I look a thing like Ashley Greene, but I do share the slight frame, very pale skin, and small features that Alice is described as having in the books.
-Do I make a perfect Alice?
-Of course not.
-But when I’m wearing the costumes, contacts, and choker, I think I do a passable job.
-And no, I don’t really think I’m a fictional character!
-We have some similar personality traits, but I’m not really claiming to be the “real life” Alice Cullen.
+And despite our similarities, I don’t really think I’m a fictional character!

 Why the fixation with dressing like Alice, then?